college-of-pharmacy-gachon-university/GPCR-IPL_Score/readme.md

 14.	mlxtend (Version 0.19.0) (http://rasbt.github.io/mlxtend)

 ## Procedure:
-## The following steps has been designed to calculated the Optimized GPCR features.
+## The following steps has been designed to calculate the Optimized GPCR features.
 ### Collect the Data and Preprocess it:
 1. Collect the GPCR protein-ligand data from GPCRdb and GPCR-EXP.
        a)	GPCRdb: https://gpcrdb.org/structure